0xDBFB7/ionprinter/documents/log/construction.md

 "Liquid-phase epitaxy" - something to think about, a drastic change from vacuum but possibly useful - an electrolyte carrier to direct depostion?

+0.025mm/min sometimes achieved commercially in PVD.

+> The layers of MLI can be arbitrarily close to each other, as long as they are not in thermal contact.

+It seems like so-called Type II or Type T condensation would be acceptable.
+This requires a build platform heated to between 0.3 - 0.5x the melting point of the print material.
+Rough regions will geometrically shadow others in many cases, leading to a positive-feedback thickness instability; the wide range of angles from the many bowties will probably reduce this problem, though issues may arise if printing on the sides.